mmatongo/kiss-lang/README.md

 #### REQUIREMENTS
 ---

+Work is already in motion to make it so that you can build the packages of this repo without the need for any other repo but the community repo.
+But until then the following is necessary.

 In order to use this repo you need to have the following repos set-up and pointing to your ``KISS_PATH``.